8 Best Bow Saws – Reviews & Top Picks 2022

 2. Filzer Buckster Bow Saw

-The Filzer Buckster BB-1 is the runner-up on our list.
+The Filzer Buckster BB-1 is the runner-up on our list of best bow saws.
 It’s a bright-orange model, which means it will be harder to misplace when you fold it down from its full working configuration to a much smaller travel form.
 When in its travel configuration, it’s the rough shape and size of a large baton, which makes it great for adventures out into the woods where you don’t want to be lugging a large saw along.

 It’s made from a lightweight aluminum frame, which means you’ll want to take it on the road with you, and has an 18-inch blade, which is just the right size for cutting logs for campfires.
 This model is one of those tools that you’ll love using.
 What ultimately keeps this model out of first place is that it comes with a proprietary blade that you can’t get replacements for from a third party.
 And, the manufacturer’s replacements are expensive.
 If they were to lower their prices or allow competition on replacement blades, this model would easily shoot the top of the list.